Arcadia-1/Sun_Research_Group/content/en/authors/Yunsong Tao/_index.md

 user_groups:
 - Student
 ---
-Yunsong Tao is currently pursing the B.S. degree from Department of Electronic Engineering, Tsinghua University, Beijing, China, where he is going to be a Ph.D. student.
+Yunsong Tao received the B.S. degree from the Department of Electronic Engineering, Tsinghua University in 2021.
+He is currently pursuing the Ph.D. degree.
+His research mainly focuses on high-speed analog-to-digital converters.
-His research interest includes analog and mixed-signal integrated circuits design.